-Text frames can be placed on the sundial in order to add labels, symbols, etc. Text font and size can be modified.
-Typically, text frame are used to label hour lines and other types of lines, or add mottoes and geographical coordinates.
+Text frames can be placed on the sundial to add labels, symbols, etc. Text font and size can be modified.
+Typically, text frames are used to label hour lines and other types of lines, or add mottoes and geographical coordinates.